wrsturgeon/spotatui/README.md

 ## Privacy Notice

-**🔒 Anonymous Global Counter**: Spotatui includes an opt-in feature that contributes to a global counter showing how many songs have been played by all users worldwide.
+**🔒 Anonymous Global Counter**: spotatui includes an opt-in feature that contributes to a global counter showing how many songs have been played by all users worldwide.
 This feature:

 - **Is completely anonymous** - no personal information, song names, artists, or listening history is collected
 - **Only sends a simple increment** when a new song starts playing